1dotd4/staringat.patterns.moe/index.md

 % <a href="/">Staring at patterns</a>

-Did you know that staring enough on an image you will find patters?
-This apply to problems too (if correctly rappresented) and it's very useful in cryptography too.
+Did you know that staring enough on an image you will recognize patters?

+This apply to problems too — if correctly represented — and it’s very useful in cryptography too.

-This is an experiment, ask d4 somewhere.
+This is an experiment, you may find more info in the FAQ.

 - [FAQ](/faq.html)
 - Discrete matematics, combinatorics, graph theory and probability